-Speed limits to change in Barker Inlet and North Arm
+Changed speed limits in Barker Inlet and North Arm

-Speed limits in the Barker Inlet and North Arm of the Port Adelaide River are about to change.
+Speed limits in the Barker Inlet and North Arm of the Port Adelaide River have changed.

 From 29 April 2019, the 7 knot speed limit area will be extended to the Barker Inlet and North Arm of the Port Adelaide River to improve safety for all users and marine life.